abdelkadergelany/IUT-examstore/README.md

 had become difficult for students to access old test papers.
 So this was designed to solve this problem.
 # Functionalities:
 1- Student can browse questions by department.
 2- browse questions by semester.
-3- browse questions by semester.
-4- filter question by exam type(Quiz, Midterm, or Final exam).
+3- filter question by exam type(Quiz, Midterm, or Final exam).
-5- Filter Questions by year.
+4- Filter Questions by year.
-6- Save question paper as favorite.
+5- Save question paper as favorite.
-7- Share question paper.
+6- Share question paper.
-8- Download question paper as PDF.
+7- Download question paper as PDF.
-9- Submit an exam paper for administrator approval
+8- Submit an exam paper for administrator approval

+# Features
+The system is mobile responsive and secured

 # Development
 The App was developed with React JS for Front-end and Laravel for Back-end.